 Creating Refinements.
 Both states and transitions can have refinements.
-To create a refinement, right click on the state or transition, and select "Add Refinement."
-You will see a dialog like that in figure 2.62.
+To create a refinement, right click1 on the state or transition, and select "Add Refinement."
+You will see a dialog like that in figure 2.64.
 As shown in the figure, you will be offered the alternatives of a "Default Refinement" or a "State Machine Refinement."
 The first of these provides a block diagram model as the refinement.
 The second provides another finite state machine as the refinement.
 In the former case (the default), a blank refinement model will open, as shown in the figure.
-As before, the output port will appear in an inconvenient location.
-You will almost certainly want to move it to a more convenient location.
-You will have to create a director in the refinement.
-The modal model will not operate without a director in the refinement.
+As before, the output port will appear in an incon-